 Awards and Recognitions

-Dr. Lembeck is the 2012 recipient of the Justice Robert Benham Award for Outstanding Leadership, Service and Total Commitment For the Equality of All Citizens presented by Blacks United for Youth (BUY).
+Dr. Lembeck is the 2014 recipient of the Cobb NAACP "Living the Dream" Award and the 2012 recipient of the Justice Robert Benham Award for Outstanding Leadership, Service and Total Commitment For the Equality of All Citizens presented by Blacks United for Youth (BUY).
 On January, 29, 2012, Lembeck was named the 2012 Marietta Daily Journal Cobb County Citizen of the Year.
 On December 2, 2011, she received the Georgia School Superintendents Association (GSSA) 2012 Superintendent of the Year Award.
 On April 21, 2011, Lembeck was one of four University of Georgia graduates recognized for their career achievements and community leadership, and received the 2011 Distinguished Alumni Award from the UGA College of Education.
 She also received a 2011 UGA Professional Achievement Award, given to alumni in the midpoint of their careers who have demonstrated significant achievements in their fields.
 In 2010, the Cobb Economic Development office selected her to represent K-12 education in South Korea; and she is the 2010 recipient of Brooklyn College Alumni Association's Distinguished Achievement Award.

-In recognition of her many professional and community contributions, she was appointed in 2009 to the Governor's Working Group on Abuse in the Educational Setting, and was named Woman of the Year 2008 by the Cobb Chapter of the American Association of University Women.
+In recognition of her many professional and community contributions, she was appointed in 2014 to the Governor's Severe Weather Preparedness Task Force and in 2009 she was appointed to the Governor's Working Group on Abuse in the Educational Setting, and was named Woman of the Year 2008 by the Cobb Chapter of the American Association of University Women.
 In 2008, Lembeck was named one of the 75 Notable Women in Cobb by the Junior League of Cobb-Marietta – 75th Anniversary.
 In 2008 and 2004, Dr. Lembeck was named one of the YWCA Women of Achievement.
 In 2006, she was named Cobb County Boys & Girls Club 2006 Board Member of the Year for her work as a strong youth and community advocate, and she earned the 2006 Willie Hill Leadership Award for contributions to the Cobb County Community.